 If you enroll in either a Medicare Part D plan for prescription drugs or a Medicare Advantage plan that includes prescription drug coverage while you’re employed, you’ll likely lose prescription drug coverage under your employer’s plan — or potentially all of your coverage.

 You’ll need to compare your current premiums and drug costs to available Medicare drug plans to see if it makes financial sense to switch.

-However, in many cases it’s smart to join at least premium-free Medicare Part A, if you’re eligible, when you turn 65.
+- You may want to join at least premium-free Medicare Part A, if you’re eligible when you turn 65 years old.
 The secondary coverage can help eliminate gaps in your group health plan and may help to save you money.

 The information on this website may assist you in making personal decisions about insurance, but it is not intended to provide advice regarding the purchase or use of any insurance or insurance products.
 Healthline Media does not transact the business of insurance in any manner and is not licensed as an insurance company or producer in any U.S. jurisdiction.
 Healthline Media does not recommend or endorse any third parties that may transact the business of insurance.